 Daily Living component – claimants are assessed on things like ability to prepare food and drink, wash, dress, go to the toilet, manage health conditions and make financial decisions.
 The rates (2021/22) range from £60.00 a week and the enhanced rate is £89.60 a week.

 Mobility component – claimants are assessed on their ability to plan and follow a journey and move around.
 The standard rate (2019/20) is £23.70 a week and the enhanced rate is £62.55 a week).
 Applicants will be assessed, and can be eligible to receive both elements.
 To apply, you need to contact the Department of Work and Pensions on 0800 917 2222.

 3) Constant Attendance Allowance

 This allowance is payable to people who need daily care and attention due to a disability as a result of an accident or disease caused by work, or a War Disablement Pension.
-Payments range from £33.20 – £132.80 per week depending upon the extent of the disability and the amount of care needed.
+Payments range from £36.60 part-day rate to £146.40 for exceptional needs depending upon the extent of the disability and the amount of care needed.

 Your relative cannot receive both this and the Attendance Allowance, however this can be topped up to bring them both to the same level.
 Claiming CAA may affect entitlement to other means-tested benefits such as income support, pension credit, housing benefit and council tax benefit.